Please read before filling out your application:

-We are currently accepting applications from residents in Washington, Oregon and Northern Idaho (close to the WA/Spokane border only) and Canada (Greater Vancouver Area only).
+We are currently accepting applications from residents in Washington, Oregon, Northern Idaho (close to the WA/Spokane border only) and Canada (Greater Vancouver Area only).
 While we serve the majority of these areas, in some cases we are unable to find a volunteer for the required physical home check in these locations.
 For that reason, your application may not be able to be pursued for adoption.

 2023 Update regarding Canadian Residents:

 Please see area restrictions above for Canadian adopters.

 Same Sex Dogs in a Household:

 Our rescue does not adopt dogs out to households that already have a dog of the same sex.This is due to increased aggression and dominance issues among same sex dogs.
 This also applies to dogs who are frequent visitors in your home.
 In some cases, we allow dogs with a 8+ age difference to be placed in the same home.

 Below you will be asked to select what type of application you would like to submit.

 Adoption Application: you are interested in adopting a rescue dog who is already in foster care and ready for adoption.

 Foster-to-Adopt Application: you are interested in fostering a new incoming dog to the rescue.
 You will care for the dog for a three week period with the intention to adopt.
 If you decide the dog is not a good fit, you will countinue fostering until the dog is adopted out through the standard adoption process.
 This process requires you to be on Facebook to interact with our support group after your application is processed.